-Why I’ll Vote Buhari Again and Again — Nigeria Today
+Why I’ll Vote Buhari Again And Again — Nigeria Today

 While millions are like Romeos beholding their Juliets, others on the flip-side, however, are like King Leah at his worst.
 It was as if they got blows to the solar plexus.
 Ouch!
 And they are wailing, kicking and screaming.
 Mournfully so.
 The days of their rustication from power will be extended, and they can’t bear it.
 Doomsday is elongated, doors to freebies shut again.
 They are quite vocal, but much smaller in number, and the elections next year will so prove.
 There’s still plenty where the bloody nose of 2015 came from.

 Accountability is another reason.
 Under some presidents, the rich gets richer, while the poor gets prison.
 Not under Buhari.
 The resources of the country are for the people of the country.
-Greatest good to the greatest number of people.
+The greatest good to the greatest number of people.
 The last administration (we won’t and can’t stop talking about them, never!) sat over resources in billions of dollars.
-Oil prices hit $140 dollars per barrel under their watch, and stabilized at about $100-110 for a number of years.
+Oil prices hit $140 dollars per barrel under their watch, and stabilised at about $100-110 for a number of years.
 They met our foreign reserves at $62 billion.
-When they left, it was just $29.6, yet oil prices had hit the rooftops.
+When they left, it was just $29.6 billion, yet oil prices had hit the rooftops.
 What happened?
 Thievery.
-Today, with oil prices having dropped to about $30 per barrel in 2015, and now oscillating between 60 and 70 dollars per barrel, our reserves have hit $47 billion, and still growing.
+Today, with oil prices having dropped to about $30 per barrel in 2015, and now oscillating between $60 and $70 dollars per barrel, our reserves have hit $47 billion, and they are still growing.
 Prudence.
 Transparency.
 Resourcefulness.
 Accountability.
 Will I then exchange this type of government for another?
 That would mean willful blindness, after our sights had been amazingly restored.
 That would mean willful backsliding into perdition, after we had been wonderfully saved.

-Still talking of accountability, you must have heard of the billions and trillions of naira that accrued to government from agencies like Customs, Federal Inland Revenue Service, NIMASA, JAMB, and many others in recent times.
+Still talking of accountability, you must have heard of the billions and trillions of naira that accrued to government from agencies like the Nigerian Customs Service (NCS), Federal Inland Revenue Service (FIRS), Nigerian Maritime Administration and Safety Agency (NIMASA), Joint Admissions and Matriculation Board (JAMB), and many others in recent times.
 These agencies are not newly created.
 So, what happened to revenues they made in the past?
 Your guess is as good as mine.
 Will I then leave terra firma for terra incognita?
 God forbid!
 Because an accountable man is in the driver’s seat, the virtue is now flowing downwards.

 Elections are coming.
 And there’s no need to fear.
 Why?
 Because the will of Nigerians will not be subverted.
 Never!
-A President once told us in this country that the coming polls would be do or die.
+A president once told us in this country that the coming polls would be do or die.
 Not with President Buhari.
 Fair is fair.
 No foul play.
-Under his watch, his political party, the All Progressives Congress (APC) has lost gubernatorial elections in Bayelsa and Anambra states.
-At the last Council of States meeting, Gov Willie Obiano publicly registered his appreciation to President Buhari, for the level playing ground he made available during the election in his state.
+Under his watch, his political party, the All Progressives Congress (APC) has lost gubernatorial elections in Bayelsa and Anambra States.
+At the last Council of States meeting, Governor Willie Obiano publicly registered his appreciation to President Buhari, for the level playing ground he made available during the election in his State.
 With do or die apostles, and a certain political party in power, such would never happen.
 Not with their garrison mentality.
-All states are territories that must be conquered, willy-nilly.
+All States are territories that must be conquered, willy-nilly.

 Global respect.
 That is what Nigeria has today.
 I’ve accompanied President Buhari to over 30 countries in about three years.
 And he has been resetting the buttons, relaying the foundation of relationships with those countries.
-And how the leaders respect him.
+And how the leaders’ respect him.
 And they say it.
-Barrack Obama, the then American President said the Nigerian leader came to his job with a “reputation of integrity.”
-At another time, while introducing our President to the Canadian Prime Minister, Justin Trudeau, he said:”Meet the Nigerian President, who is doing a very good job.”
+Barack Obama, the then American president said the Nigerian leader came to his job with a “reputation of integrity.”
+At another time, while introducing our president to the Canadian prime minister, Justin Trudeau, he said:”Meet the Nigerian President, who is doing a very good job.”
 And the latter concurred.

 A party left the country in ruins after 16 years.
 It is now crying that the edifice has not been rebuilt in three years.
 Is it not easier to destroy than to rebuild?
 The rebuilding of Nigeria is proceeding apace.
 Another term for President Buhari will take the job very far.
 Consolidation of the good works is good prospect, not only for us, but also our children.
 Things may be tough for Nigerians now, but they are like birth pangs, which begin to fade at a point.
 And they are fading.
 A woman brings forth only with pains, tears and groaning.
 But when she beholds her baby, all those pale into insignificance.
 A new dawn, new visitation is coming our way.
 We can see the Promised Land.
 Nothing should stop us from stepping into it.

-QUOTE: I’ll vote for President Buhari over and over, again and again, because he can be trusted.
-You can trust him with the resources of the country.
-He won’t filch them.
-You can trust him with power.
-He won’t misuse it.
-You can trust him with the well being of the land, he cares
+The views and opinions expressed here are those of the author and do not necessarily reflect the official policy or position of 360Nobs.com.

-The post Why I’ll Vote Buhari Again and Again appeared first on THISDAYLIVE.
+The post Why I’ll Vote Buhari Again And Again appeared first on 360Nobs.com.

 Do you have something awesome to share with the world?
 Click here to share